bleds1/bleds1.github.io/about.md

 title: About
 permalink: /about/
 ---
 Hi, I'm Bledley.
-This blog is still under construction
+This blog is still under construction.